emilyjoyq/CIS25_Fall2025/README.md

 // Jewelry Inventory Program
-Allows a user to store and view jewelry inventory items.
-Each item has a name and a quantity.
-The items are saved in a text file (items.txt), and the program can read the file back to show alll saved inventory.
+- Allows a user to store and view jewelry inventory items
+- Each item has a name and a quantity
+- The items are saved in a text file (items.txt) and the program can read the file back to show alll saved inventory.

 // How It Works
 The program defines a class called Item, representing a jewelry item.